 The 10 Best Romance Books

 This wiki has been updated 38 times since it was first published in December of 2015.
 Get ready to curl up in your favorite armchair in front of the fire or stretch out on your trusty beach blanket under the sun.
 These romance books contain tales of love, honor, heroism, and betrayal, and are set throughout history, including modern times.
 We've selected books suitable for young readers and adults, most of which will require a box of tissues, a pint of ice cream, and/or some wine.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes